Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Ecuador?

 5G in Ecuador is new and still limited.
 CNT switched on the country's first commercial 5G network on 8 October 2025 and Claro followed in a handful of cities after signing new concession terms, so coverage is concentrated in larger urban areas such as Quito, Guayaquil and Manta while most of the country remains on 4G LTE.
 Whether you reach 5G depends on the Ecuadorian network the eSIM rides and whether the plan includes it.
-Simscanner does not yet publish a verified per-brand 5G figure for Ecuador; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Ecuador in the speed section.

 What is FUP on an Ecuador eSIM?

 FUP is the fair use policy: the threshold past which a brand may slow an unlimited plan.
 Because Ecuador sits outside any free roaming bloc, an Ecuador plan rarely roams cheaply into Colombia or Peru, so the fair use cap usually applies to in-country data alone.
-The plans table on this page lists each brand's allowance and throttle once verified, and never carries an invented limit.
+The plans table on this page lists each brand's allowance and throttle, and never carries an invented limit.

 Sources